ErosLever/Domain-User-List-From-Outlook-Web/README.md

 # Office365 User Scraper
 Export everyone in your Office 365 organisation into a `.csv` in seconds, straight from your browser, without any admin tools.

-This project reverse engineers the Office 365 Outlook webapp API, collecting all users in an Outlook directory via a single API request.
-All you have to do is obtain a `BaseFolderID` and paste JavaScript code into your browser console.
-All users within that BaseFolder will be downloaded to a .csv file on your computer.
+This project reverse engineers the Office 365 Outlook webapp API, collecting all users in an Outlook directory via ~~a single~~ API requests.
+All you have to do is ~~obtain a `BaseFolderID` and~~ paste JavaScript code into your browser console.
+All users within that ~~BaseFolder~~ Directory will be downloaded to a .csv file on your computer.

 The `x-owa-canary` cookie is ~~automatically retrieved from your browser and used to authenticate the API request~~ no longer required.
 Authentication is performed retrieving the Authorization Bearer token from LocalStorage.